 What if I separate from my spouse or civil partner?

-If you are the assessable spouse you are not due the SPCCC in the year of separation.
+If you are the assessable spouse or civil partner you can not claim the SPCCC in the year of separation.
 This is because you keep the married person's allowances.

-If your spouse or civil partner dies and they were the non-assessable spouse, you cannot claim the SPCCC in that year.
-You, as the surviving spouse or civil partner, claim the full Personal Tax Credit instead.
-You may claim the SPCCC for the following tax years if you meet the qualifying criteria.
+If your spouse or civil partner dies you cannot claim the SPCCC in the year of bereavement.
+You may claim the SPCCC for the following tax years, if you meet the qualifying criteria.

 Next: Non-resident claimants